zach-capalbo/vartiste/src/static/instructions.md

 The Gitlab Pages server may collect  standard information under the [Gitlab Privacy Policy](https://about.gitlab.com/privacy/)

-This landing page employs Twitter and Youtube embedded videos.
+This landing page employs Twitter and YouTube embedded videos.
 These services have their own privacy policies.

+Using Broadcast and Receive nodes relies on [PeerJS]() for WebRTC routing.
+PeerJS [does not persist information about the connection](https://github.com/peers/peerjs/issues/649), and the actual canvases are transmitted directly to receivers through WebRTC.
+VARTISTE does not collect any information about or have any control over WebRTC identifiers or canvas information. **Please note that by using a Broadcast node, you are transmitting your canvas information to anyone who knows or can guess the name of the node.
+Likewise, by using a Receiver node you are connecting to whoever is currently broadcasting to that name.
+Names are not secured, checked, or in any other way managed by VARTISTE.**

 ## About